 What the Cervical Spine Does

-There are three primary roles fulfilled by the upper bones of the neck.
+To understand migraines better, know that there are three primary roles fulfilled by the upper bones of the neck.

 - Protecting the Brainstem and Spinal Cord – The brainstem is protected by the C1 vertebra right at the point where it meets the spinal cord.
 Subsequent bones in the neck protect the spinal cord itself.